18F/handbook/_pages/business-units/operations/outreach/blogging.md

 - What we launched
   - But I want to focus on this one detail
 - Explanation of detail and why it’s interesting
-- Connection to larger 18F values or methods
+- Connection to larger TTS values or methods
 - Summary of other things people can find in the product
 - Call to action to explore product or otherwise engage